lyu-ai/agentok/README.md

 ## 💡 Quickstart

-To quickly explore what FlowGen has to offer, simply visit it [https://platform.flowgen.app](https://platform.flowgen.app).
+To quickly explore what Agentok Studio has to offer, simply visit it [https://studio.agentok.ai](https://studio.agentok.ai).

-For a more in-depth look at the platform, please refer to our [Getting Started](https://docs.flowgen.app/getting-started) and [other documents](https://docs.flowgen.app).
+For a more in-depth look at the platform, please refer to our [Getting Started](https://docs.agentok.ai/getting-started) and [other documents](https://docs.agentok.ai).

 ## Migration of Official Notebooks